tvoboril/file-injecternitiator/README.md

 The new variables are base64 encoded and inseted with `secrets.yaml`.

 The init container in `deployment.yaml` ingests the configMap and the secrets and then uses envsubst to generate a new file.
-That new file is shared with actual container throught the use of an `emptyDir`.
+That new file is shared with actual container through the use of an `emptyDir`.

 The new file is then copied into place from the shared dir to the actual config location.